SujithPS0604/soapwithntlm/README.md

 # soapwithntlm
-Sample Java application to use BTLM authentication with SOAP
+Sample Java application to use NTLM authentication with SOAP